 The monthly luncheon meeting tradition changed when the Foundation's headquarters were moved to Pennsylvania, to link it up with the University of Pennsylvania.
 The extensive library made the move east.
 The group of regular luncheon attendees were left sort of hanging, and decided to form their own group to fill the void, and that is how the West Coast Cycles Club came to be.

-The West Coast Cycles Club (WCCC) meets the last Tuesday of the month except for November and December.
-They meet the second Tuesday of the month in November and December only to avoid the holiday conflicts.
+The West Coast Cycles Club (WCCC) meets the last Tuesday of the month except for November & December.
+No November meeting.
+December's meeting is the second tuesday to avoid holiday conficts.
 The mutual fund timers meet before lunch and the cycles section does presentations after lunch. which is served from 12:30 to 1:00.